 Although Savannah, Georgia looks beautiful year-round, some months are certainly more ideal for a visit than others.
 While it’s true that most people consider spring the best time to visit Savannah, I personally have another favorite time of year.

 I won’t keep you in suspense… it’s fall!
 There’s no doubt about it.
+Fall is spectacular.
 Christmas in Savannah is my second favorite, and spring in Savannah is tied with the holiday season.

 To help you plan the perfect Savannah vacation and decide which time of year would work best for you, I’ve come up with a list of pros and cons for each season.